 The Group analyses business plans and cash flows forecasts of subsidiaries in terms of recoverability of deferred tax assets recognised.
-In particular, the Group performs goodwill impairment tests for whole businesses and balances of tax losses for which deferred taxes were recognized are verified against projected tax cash outflows.
-In case unit has projected negative results, deferred tax assets are reassessed in terms of recoverability.
+As a starting point, the Group uses projections from goodwill impairment tests to estimate future tax payments.
+The balances of tax losses for which deferred taxes were recognised are verified against projected tax cash outflows.
+In case projections for the business unit changes, the deferred tax assets are reassessed in terms of recoverability.